Two different worlds, one decision

 Here's the uncomfortable truth: most companies asking "NetSuite or SAP?" should choose NetSuite.
 Not because SAP is bad — it's genuinely excellent for its target market — but because that target market is narrower than people assume.

 The worst mistake is choosing SAP when NetSuite would suffice.
 You'll spend 5-10x more on implementation.
-You'll wait 6-18 months instead of 8-16 weeks to go live.
+You'll wait significantly longer to go live.
 You'll need specialized talent to maintain and customize the system.
 And at the end of all that, you'll have an excellent enterprise ERP that your mid-market company didn't actually need.

 The second-worst mistake is choosing NetSuite when you genuinely need SAP's depth — then outgrowing the platform in 2-3 years and facing another migration.
 This is rarer than the first mistake, but it happens.